List of ecoregions affected by woody plant encroachment: South Africa

-In South Africa bush encroachment entails the abundance of indigenous woody vegetation in grassland and savanna biomes.
+In South Africa, bush encroachment refers to the increase of indigenous woody vegetation in the grassland and savanna biomes.
 These biomes make up 27.9% and 32.5% of the land surface area.
 About 7.3 million hectares are directly affected by bush encroachment, impacting rural communities socio-economically.
-Common encroaching species include Vachellia karoo, Senegalia mellifera, Dichrostachys cinera, Rhus undulata and Rhigozum trichotomum.
+Common encroaching species include Vachellia karroo, Senegalia mellifera, Dichrostachys cinerea, Rhus undulata and Rhigozum trichotomum.
 Encroaching species are less diverse in high-altitude rangelands and commonly dominated by Leucosidea sericea.
 The encroaching species Seriphium plumosum is locally referred to as "bankrupt bush" due to associated rangeland productivity losses of up to 80%.
 Encroachment is associated with a significant decline in grass species richness.

 The South African Government addresses woody plant encroachment in the Conservation of Agricultural Resources Act of 1983, defining indicators of bush encroachment.
-Through the public works and conservation programme Working for Water, the government of South Africa allocated approximately 100 million USD per annum for the management of native encroaching species.
+Through the public works and conservation programme Working for Water, the government of South Africa allocated approximately US$100 million per annum for the management of native encroaching species.
 The South African Water Research Commission has identified active rehabilitation of bush encroached areas as a priority to secure hydrological ecosystem services.
 As part of its national Land Degradation Neutrality targets, South Africa aims to restore 633 702 hectares of land affected by woody encroachment.

 Land users in South Africa commonly combat woody encroachment through clear felling, burning, intensive browsing or chemical control in the form of herbicide application.
 Woody encroachment is commonly perceived as negative by land users in affected areas.
 Studies have found a positive effect of bush thinning on grass biomass production over short periods of time.
 Studies on the efficacy of controlled fires to combat woody encroachment are ongoing, among others in the Kruger National Park.
 This research has shown that high-intensity fires may reduce woody encroachment in the short-term, but not in the mid-term.
 The Kruger National Park is largely affected by bush encroachment, which highlights that global drivers cause encroachment also outside typical rangeland settings.
-The presence of large wildlife like elephants is found to prevent woody encroachment at Kruger National Park, but at the same time presents a challenge for the persisistance of big trees.
+The presence of large wildlife like elephants is found to prevent woody encroachment at Kruger National Park, but at the same time presents a challenge for the persistence of big trees.
 There is evidence of woody encroachment in the Free State National Botanical Garden as well as the Marakele National Park.
 Also in communal areas, woody plant encroachment is a key catalyst of land degradation.

 A meta analysis of studies on the hydrological impact of woody encroachment finds that encroacher species can have a negative impact on groundwater recharge, although generally less so than alien invasive species.

-Research in the Kruger National park suggests that woody encroachment does not improve soil organic carbon, as the latter is predominantly grass-derived.